-- When adding objects or flowchart shapes to a flowchart, see Chapter 2, Drawing Basic Shapes for information on how to draw and resize object shapes. - Add text to each flowchart shape to make it easily identified in the flowchart.
-See Chapter 2, Drawing Basic Shapes and Chapter 11, Advanced Draw Techniques for more information. - Use connector lines in a flowchart.
+- Use connector lines in a flowchart.
 This allows repositioning of an object in a flowchart while maintaining connections with the other objects in the flowchart.
-See "Who is this user guide for?" on page 8 for more information. - Use the zoom, grid, and snap functions to help in positioning objects in a flowchart.
+See "What is in this user guide for?" on page 8 for more information. - Use the zoom, grid, and snap functions to help in positioning objects in a flowchart.
 See Chapter 3, Working with Objects and Object Points for more information. - Use the alignment and distribution functions to give a flowchart a more professional look.
-See Chapter 5, Combining Multiple Objects for more information. - Use the Flowchart subtoolbar (Figure 199) and its a large selection of flowchart tools to create a flowchart (also known as flow diagrams).
+See Chapter 5, Combining Multiple Objects for more information. - Use the Flowchart subtoolbar (Figure 198) and its a large selection of flowchart tools to create a flowchart (also known as flow diagrams).
 Click on Flowchart on the Drawing toolbar to open the Flowchart subtoolbar.